aptise/peter_sslers/README.md

 Most importantly, Peter SSLers allows you to

 This is a pre-release but deployable for many situations; it is actively being worked on as it fixes new issues on production system.
 PRs are absolutely welcome, even if just fixes or additions to the test-suite.

+Peter sits in between your machines and LetsEncrypt.
+It is designed to let your applications programmatically interact with ACME servers, allowing you to provision new certificates and autoload them into webservers.

+Peter was originally designed for systems that offer whitelabel services in the cloud.

 ## Status